SixArm/typeables-rust-crate/README.md

 Quantities v. units v. primitives:

-* uom deliberately favors working with conceptual quantities (length, mass, time, …) rather than measurement units (meter, gram, second, …) and implementation primitives (pub i8, u16, f32, …).
+* uom deliberately favors working with conceptual quantities (length, mass, time, …) rather than measurement units (metre, gram, second, …) and implementation primitives (pub i8, u16, f32, …).

 * Typeables favors working with explicit measurement units and explicit implementation primitives.
-When you want the concept of "length" and unit "meter" and primitive "f32" then you write "LengthAsMetreAsTypeF32".
+When you want the concept of "length" and unit "metre" and primitive "f32" then you write "LengthAsMetreAsTypeF32".

 Normalization v. exactness:

-* uom deliberately normalizes values to their base units, such as normalizing 1 nanometer to 0.000000001 meter, and deliberately trades away representation capabilities (due to inexact conversions) and precision capabilties (due to bit limits).
+* uom deliberately normalizes values to their base units, such as normalizing 1 gram to 0.001 kilogram, and deliberately trades away representation capabilities (due to inexact conversions) and precision capabilties (due to bit limits).

 * Typeables favors exactness, never normaliziation.
-When you want the concept of "length" and unit "nanometer" and primitive "u128" for 128-bit unsigned integer precision, then you write "LengthAsNanometerAsTypeI128".
+When you want the concept of "mass" and unit "gram" and primitive "u128" for 128-bit unsigned integer precision, then you write "GramAsTypeI128".

 ### Comparison with Rust "New Type Idiom" a.k.a.
 "New Type Pattern"